 Paying higher-income Part B and Part D premiums

-If you live somewhere that recognizes your same-sex marriage, be aware that your Part B and Part D premiums will be assessed on the joint income of you and your spouse and not just you alone.
+If your marriage is new, or if until now you’ve lived in a state that didn’t recognize your same-sex marriage, be aware that from now on your Part B and Part D premiums will be assessed on the joint income of you and your spouse and not just you alone.

 To be liable for surcharges, the modified adjusted gross income (MAGI) declared on your latest tax return must be at least $85,000 if you’re single or married but filing separately; or $170,000 if you’re a married couple filing jointly.
 These dollar thresholds are the same for both Part B and Part D, but the surcharges you actually pay are different for each program and vary according to your income.

-Most people with Medicare don't pay these higher premiums — which actually represent a means test designed to reduce the amount of government subsidies for wealthier people.
-But a relatively high salary from your own and/or your spouse's work, or a sudden income boost (for example, from the sale of a house) could easily put you into a higher-income category.
+Most people with Medicare don’t pay these higher premiums — which actually represent a means test designed to reduce the amount of government subsidies for wealthier people.
+But a relatively high salary from your work and/or your spouse’s, or a sudden income boost (for example, from the sale of a house), could easily put you into a higher-income category.

 Applying for programs that lower Medicare costs

-Several programs can reduce the costs of Medicare beneficiaries whose incomes and savings are under a certain level.
+Several programs can reduce the costs for Medicare beneficiaries whose incomes and savings are under a certain level.
 These include: